Pain is funny. A lot of pain is funnier. Humiliating pain is the best of all.

 - In Ice Age 3: Dawn of the Dinosaurs, Scrat's acorn is stuck to his chest with tar.
 Enter Scratte, who pulls it off, along with a sizable chunk of his hair.
 Cue scream.

-- Brazilian film Se Eu Fosse Você 2 has this for a woman-in-man's body (though the waxing was made by chroma key...).
-Particularly funny because the male lead, Tony Ramos, is known in Brazil for his dense body hair, to the point when his name became another word for "hairy male"
+- Brazilian film Se Eu Fosse Você 2 has this for a woman-in-man's body (though the waxing was done using Chromakey).
+Particularly funny because the male lead, Tony Ramos, is known in Brazil for his dense body hair, to the point where his name became another term for "hairy male".

-- The main character in Persepolis waxes her leg.
+- The main character in Persepolis waxes her legs.
 Set to Eye of the Tiger.

-- America's Funniest Home Videos once had a challenge to film men getting their chest waxed, one even got invited to the show to use a one of the props to pull a patch of his chest.
+- America's Funniest Home Videos once had a challenge to film men getting their chest waxed.
+One even got invited to the show to use one of the props to pull a patch off his chest.

 - One video showed a girl waking up her dad with this.

-- Host Adam Hills underwent a 'boyzilian' (a male Brazilian waxing) - and had it filmed for the programme - on Adam Hills In Gordon Street Tonight after recieving a gift voucher for the procedure from an audience member as a 'show warming gift' on the first episode.
+- Host Adam Hills underwent a 'boyzilian' (a male Brazilian waxing) - and had it filmed for the programme - on Adam Hills In Gordon Street Tonight after receiving a gift voucher for the procedure from an audience member as a 'show-warming gift' on the first episode.
 It was hilarious.

 - Amy got one on The Big Bang Theory.
-She's shown walking very wobbly afterwards, and it's heavily implied that she had she had a lot of hair down there before the waxing.
+She's shown walking very wobbly afterwards, and it's heavily implied that she had a lot of hair down there before the waxing.